Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

 ### <a name="input_keys"></a> [keys](#input\_keys)

-Description: A map of keys to create on the Key Vault.
+Description: A map of keys to create in the Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - The name of the key.
 - `key_type` - The type of the key.
 Possible values are `EC` and `RSA`.